Edgar Kaufmann jr.: In his own words

 Finally, why are these acres and this house given as a conservation, in the care of the Western Pennsylvania Conservancy?
 Because conservation is not preservation: preservation is stopping life to serve a future contingency; conservation is keeping life going.
 The union of powerful art and powerful nature into something beyond the sum of their separate powers deserves to be kept living.

-As the waterfall of Bear Run needed the house to enter the realm of art, to the join work of art, Fallingwater in its setting, needed the Western Pennsylvania Conservancy to enter a new life of public service.
+As the waterfall of Bear Run needed the house to enter the realm of art, so the joint work of art, Fallingwater in its setting, needed the Western Pennsylvania Conservancy to enter a new life of public service.
 I believe the happy coincidences that have marked this enterprise from the start will continue to favor its new existence in the hands of the conservancy.
 I believe the Conservancy will give nature, the source, full due, and art, the human response to nature, full respect.
 For this confidence I am most grateful to Western Pennsylvania Conservancy and to the community that supports it so well.”